Swiss-Digital-Assets-Institute/helm-charts/charts/ipfs-cluster/README.md

 **Notes**:

-* Scaling up adds more storage and availability
+- Scaling up adds more storage and availability
-* Scaling down requires careful consideration of replication factor
+- Scaling down requires careful consideration of replication factor
-* Content may need to be re-replicated after scaling
+- Content may need to be re-replicated after scaling

 #### Vertical Scaling

 Increase resources for existing pods:

-yaml

 ```yaml
 cluster: